wamuyu-w/Hackathon-1/README.md

 - **Projects** – Explore my hands-on cybersecurity and development projects.
 - **Services** – A showcase of cybersecurity services I provide.
 - **Projects** – Insights on cybersecurity, digital forensics, and threat intelligence projects currently done.
+Note: All External Links pointing to the projects under the section are static.
+Links will be added once I create project documentation on them.
 - **Contact** – Reach out to collaborate or discuss security concerns.

 ---